 Serrano – Small, thick walled peppers are a bit hotter than a Jalapeño.
 Traditionally used green for salsas, they will ripen to red and gain a little heat and sweetness.

 Thai – Very small, super spicy peppers grow sticking straight up out of the plant.
 Used both green and red-ripe, they have a very distinctive flavor that is typical of Thai cooking.
-They are very prolific, so at the end of the summer when the majority of peppers have turned red, pull the whole plant out of the ground and hang it in your kitchen where the peppers will dry and you can make Thai coconut-milk curry soup in the winter.
+They are very prolific, so at the end of the summer when the majority of peppers have turned red, pull the whole plant out of the ground and hang it in your kitchen where the peppers will dry and you can make thai coconut-milk curry soup in the winter.

-Super Hot Peppers (Capsicum chinense)
+Super Hot Peppers

 Here is a sample of some of the hottest peppers in the world.
 All of these plants are perennial bushes that can get 2-3’ tall and will live and produce peppers for several years if grown in a frost free area.
-In general, these plants need very good fertility so if you are growing them in pots be sure to fertilize them regularly (once every week or two) for ongoing production.
+In general, these plants need very good fertility so if you are growing them in pots be sure to fertilize them regularly (once every month or so) for ongoing production.
 Also, be very careful handling the fruits and seeds.

 Ghost/Bhut Jolokia - A perennial, super hot red pepper from India.
 While it is certainly a challenge to eat one of these peppers out of hand, we recommend using them with food – the flavor is truly amazing and hot sauces made with ghost peppers have people coming back for more even as they have tears in their eyes.